-The explained below are found within Quest.
+The terms explained below are found within Quest.
 For a Glossary of Terms for undergraduate studies, vist the Undergraduate Studies Academic Calendar.

 |Academic career||Undergraduate (UG)|